Unlocking Infinite Potential in People to

 ■Foreign Technical Interns

 In 2023, a written survey was conducted on the employment situation at domestic Group companies, and it was confirmed that a total of 78 trainees had been accepted at six companies (as of July 2023).
 Each of these companies was asked to conduct a voluntary inspection of the workplace environment, health and safety, and document management similar to the inspections issued by the Japan International Trainee & Skilled Worker Cooperation Organization (JITCO).
-All group companies were then visited and on-site surveys were conducted, including trainee interviews and workplace tours.
-Toyoda Gosei provides guidance and implements immediate corrective measures for any shortcomings identified to ensure that there are no violations that could lead to human rights abuses.
+All group companies were then visited and on-site investigative committees conducted interviews of technical trainees, who are stakeholders.
+Workplaces were toured, and workers were asked about difficulties they faced.
+Toyoda Gosei provided guidance and implemented immediate corrective measures for any shortcomings identified to ensure that there were no violations that could lead to human rights abuses.
 In these surveys, it was learned that more than half of trainees come from Vietnam, and efforts are also being made to ensure that fees charged are appropriate.

 ■Respect for the Rights of Workers